netsec-ethz/scion-quic-multipath_I-D/draft-zaeschke-scion-quic-multipath.md

 algorithms should keep redundant sending to a minimum.
 See also
 {{Section 7.2 of QUIC-MP}} for DoC security considerations.

-Path analysis can be used to identify multiple paths that are mostly or completely (using multiple interfaces) disjoint, but that still satisfy latency, bandwidth, and other constraints.
+Path analysis can be used to identify a set of paths that are mostly or completely (using multiple interfaces) disjoint, but that still satisfy latency, bandwidth, and other constraints.

-Additional polling with SCMP or with an additional QUIC stream may be used to regularly measure packet drop rates or latency variations.
+In addition, RTT estimation {{rtt}} may be used to regularly measure packet drop rates or latency variations.

 ## Multipathing for Anonymity {#anon}

 Multipathing could also be used for anonymity, e.g., by switching paths at random intervals.
-With a continuous data stream, care should be taken that new paths are not just switched over from one to the next, otherwise traffic characteristics may be used to identify paths.
+With a continuous data stream, care should be taken, otherwise traffic characteristics may be used to identify paths.
 For example, paths could be identified by packet frequency, packet burst frequency, or general bandwidth.
 For continuous streams, just moving one stream from one path to another may expose stream identity.

-As mitigation, a sender could start sending on a new path for a while before stopping sending on the old path.
-The sender could send redundant data or random data at a suitable bandwidth.

-**TODO** Should we really recommend bandwidth usage.

-**TODO** Is this SCION specific?
-SCION allows for choosing paths based on trusted or untrusted ASes, but this is not specific to multipathing...
+As a mitigation, network paths could be selected based on disjointness ({{disjointness}}) which should decrease the probability of an eavesdropping by an attacker that is located in a single AS.

+Another mitigation is that SCION allows selecting paths such that specific untrusted ASes aare never traversed.

 # Summary of Recommendations {#recommendations}

-**TODO** This memo is informational but we have some MUST and SHOULD here.
+This memo is informational, however, we summarize here some recommendations that are relevant to security or performance.

+## Recommendations for QUIC-MP Implementations

 - MUST: Enforce endpoint identity by requiring QUIC-MP implementations to provide a destination network address instead of just a IP/port.
-- SHOULD (MUST?): The SCION stack should not store/cache paths, especially (<UST?) not on the server side.
-This prevents memory exhaustion attacks, see {attack-memory-exhaustion}
 - MUST: Enable QUIC-MP implementations to recognize network path changes beyond 4-tuple changes.
 This protects against several attacks, see {{attack-path-injection}}.
   This also ensures that we are only using paths of packets that have been accepted by the QUIC(-MP) layer or above.

+## Recommendations for SCION Implementations
+- SHOULD (MUST?): The SCION stack should not store/cache paths, especially (<UST?) not on the server side.
+This prevents memory exhaustion attacks, see {attack-memory-exhaustion}
 - MUST: SCION stack should by default not change the network paths, possibly with the exception of refreshing expired paths.
 When a path stops working (link errors, etc), it should instead report an error to the QUIC(-MP) layer or time out silently.
+- {{jelte-attack}}: servers should/must authenticate paths. **TODO**

+## Recommendations for both QUIC-MP and SCION Implementations
 - A server should return packets on the same path on which they were received.
   - Generally a server SHOULD respond on the same path on which the data